Emmanuel-Yerbo/GIS/Basics/Buffer/README.md

   * Z2 = Risky Areas, thus 1 km buffer
   * Z3 = Safe Areas, thus 1.5 km buffer
   * Z4 = Highly Safe Areas, thus 2 km buffer
 At the end of the project it was found out that, people who are likely to be affected by an explosion of 0.5 km from the gas station were **2558** buildings, those who will be affected with a 1 km of an explosion were **4968** buildings, moreover, there were **7308** buildings that would be affected by an explosion of 1.5 km and lastly, the buildings that were considered highly safe were **6384**.

+## Conclusion
+The essence of this project was to find out the number of buildings that will be affected by gas explosion.
+From the interpretation part it can be concluded that the goal of this project was achieved.
+All said and done, no matter how simple buffer is it can help in policy decision making process that can be adopted by gas stations as a precautionary measure to reduce the amount of impact that an explosion can cause.